 web3j new and

-web3j import commands provide a convenient way to create a new Java project using Web3j's Command Line Tools.
+web3j import commands provide a convenient way to create a new Java or Kotlin project, or OpenAPI service using Web3j's Command Line Tools.

 - Compilation of the Solidity files.